The New Normal

 Once just a computer company, Apple is now a consumer electronics giant.

-In the recent pandemic, it was surprising to see on the news an alcoholic drinks company at the forefront leading the charge in hand sanitiser sales.
+During the pandemic, it was surprising to see on the news an alcoholic drinks company at the forefront leading the charge in hand sanitiser sales.

 The $34 billion French drinks group saw the opportunity in their supply chain and chemicals work to help meet the world’s urgent need for the potentially life-saving product that was in scarce supply.